FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 Smart Retire is part of the Smart Pension Master Trust.
 It is a retirement product that allows pension savers to combine different options to provide an income in retirement.
 Smart Retire investors can split their money into four pots – two income pots (one for now and one for later life) and two savings pots (one for rainy day emergencies and one to leave as an inheritance).
 You can find out more on the Smart Retire website.

 The arrangement with Smart Pension makes it very easy to transfer your pension savings into their Master Trust at retirement, especially if your Retirement Account is invested in the Default strategy.
+However, there are many other pension providers and you can select one of your own, rather than Smart Pension, if you prefer.

 Yes, Smart Pension is available to all FuturePlanner members.
 The options pack you receive from the administrator as you approach retirement will include details of Smart Pension.